Algebraic geometry of discrete interventional models: Interventional DAG Models

 In the case that the conditional distributions $f^{(I)}(x_j \mid \xx_{\pa_\GG(j)})$ eliminate the dependencies between $X_k$ and its parents $X_{\pa_\GG(k)}$, the intervention is called \emph{perfect} or \emph{hard} \cite{EGS05}.
 Otherwise, the intervention is called \emph{soft}.
 The term \emph{general intervention} refers to an intervention that is either hard or soft.
-Notice that the key feature of an interventional density is the invariance of the conditional factors corresponding to variables not in the intervention target, relative to the observational density.
-This invariance is precisely what allows one to distinguish causal implications within the system when the observational and interventional densities are compared \cite{P09}.
-Since the observational density arises from not targeting any nodes for intervention, it is often denoted by $f^{(\emptyset)}$.
-In practice, more than one interventional experiment is studied, so data are typically drawn from the observational density and a family of interventional distributions.
-Given a (multi)set $\I$ of intervention targets for which $\emptyset\in\I$, a sequence of densities $(f^{(I)})_{I\in\I}$ is called an \emph{interventional setting} if $f^{(I)}$ is an interventional density with respect to $I$ and $f^{(\emptyset)}$ for all $I\in\I$.
+Notice that the key feature of an interventional probability mass function is the invariance of the conditional factors corresponding to variables not in the intervention target, relative to the observational probability mass function.
+This invariance is precisely what allows one to distinguish causal implications within the system when the observational and interventional distributions are compared \cite{P09}.
+Since the observational distribution arises from not targeting any nodes for intervention, it is often denoted by $f^{(\emptyset)}$.
+In practice, more than one interventional experiment is studied, so data are typically drawn from the observational distribution and a family of interventional distributions.
+Given a (multi)set $\I$ of intervention targets for which $\emptyset\in\I$, a sequence of densities $(f^{(I)})_{I\in\I}$ is called an \emph{interventional setting} if $f^{(I)}$ is an interventional probability mass function with respect to $I$ and $f^{(\emptyset)}$ for all $I\in\I$.

 In \cite{YKU18}, the authors defined the family of all interventional settings that can arise via intervention with respect to $\I$ and a distribution Markov to a DAG $\GG$ as

 The family of interventional settings $\MM_\I(\GG)$ is called the \emph{interventional DAG model} for $\GG = ([p],E)$ and $\I$.
 The causal information within an interventional DAG model can be encoded using a DAG as well.
 The \emph{$\I$-DAG} for $\GG$ and $\I$ is the DAG $\GG^{\I} := ([p]\cup W_\I, E\cup E_\I)$, where